grapeup/DrivingEvents/README.md

 ## Online notebook

 Static HTML version of the notebook can be also found online under this link: [http://demo-daniel.rnd.grapeup.com/ui/](http://demo-daniel.rnd.grapeup.com/notebook/)

+## Run server locally

+Please [download](https://julialang.org/downloads/) and install Julia 1.5.3. `julia` or `julia.exe` binary should be added to `PATH` environment variable.

+Then in the root of the project type:

+`sh bin/setup`
+`sh bin/server`

+## Run docker

+Please install docker with docker-compose tool.

+Then in the root of the project type:

+`sh dockerbuild.sh`
+`sh dockerrun.sh`

 ## Non-technical presentation